Don’t worry – you have plenty of non-medication options!

 - How often and how much should you massage your dog?

-- Where in the body does the arthritis pain originates?
+- Where in the body does the arthritis pain originate?

 Massage certain joints in different ways.